-Broncos place second-round tender on McManus
+Broncos place second-round tenders on McManus, Davis

-ENGLEWOOD, Colo. – The Broncos have put a second-round tender on kicker Brandon McManus, according to multiple reports.
+ENGLEWOOD, Colo. — The Broncos have put second-round tenders on kicker Brandon McManus and inside linebacker Todd Davis, the team announced Tuesday.

 As restricted free agents, players are allowed to sign an offer sheet with another team, but the Broncos will have an opportunity to match any offer.